-Their makeshift battery-powered pipes heat flavored liquid cartridges, masking the pungent odor associated with marijuana and hash.
+Their makeshift battery-powered pipes heat flavoured liquid cartridges, masking the pungent odour associated with marijuana and hash.

-The Canadian government hasn't made any tangible progress in regulating them (Quebec, Ontario, and British Columbia are in a slow process to apply the same legislations to cigarettes, following Nova Scotia's lead).
-But because these gadgets exist in a regulatory gray zone, one in five students report having used an e-cigarette to smoke hash oil, according to the medical journal Pediatrics.
+Health Canada hasn't made any tangible progress in regulating them (Quebec, Ontario, and British Columbia are in a slow process to apply the same legislations to cigarettes, following Nova Scotia's lead).
+But because these gadgets exist in a regulatory grey zone, one in five students report having used an e-cigarette to smoke hash oil, according to the medical journal Pediatrics.

 Not to be confused with g-pens or personal vaporizers, e-cigarettes are hailed for helping people quit smoking by providing a tobacco-free hit of nicotine.
 But if you're anything like Daniel, a 25-year-old recent university graduate from Montreal, any reason to get your buzz on is a legitimate one.

 "I either need it because my hands can't keep up with my desire to roll joints, or I have some sort of oral fixation Freudian shit going on that will cost me a fuck-ton in therapy," he says.
 "I'll probably go see more 'Cheapy Tuesday' movies 'cause I can get high in the middle of it now, or get high in between rolling joints."